MA

 Who should apply

-MA Designing Education is a good fit for the following:
+The MA Designing Education programme is a good fit for applicants from many backgrounds.
+For example:

 • You may have a degree in design or a related creative field and want to focus on the educational applications of design and designing